endless-sky/endless-sky-wiki/CreatingShips.md

 		"automaton" 1
 		"self destruct" 1
 ```
-The above creates a variant of the "Berserker" ship model named "Berserker Drone", and gives it the "automaton" attribute (0 crew) and makes it so that boarding this drone ship will cause it to self destruct.
+The above creates a variant of the "Berserker" ship model named "Berserker Drone", and gives it the "automaton" attribute (0 crew) and makes it so that boarding this drone ship will cause it to self-destruct.

 Any attributes specified in the `add attributes` node will be added to the base attribute value, so to decrease a value, you must specify a negative increment: